twolodzko/se/README.md

 ## Commands

-* `p` - print the content of the buffer as-is.
+* `p` - print the content of the pattern space as-is.
-* `l` - print the content of the buffer after escaping the characters with Rust's [std::char::escape_default](https://doc.rust-lang.org/std/primitive.char.html#method.escape_default).
+* `l` - print the content of the pattern space after escaping the characters with Rust's [std::char::escape_default](https://doc.rust-lang.org/std/primitive.char.html#method.escape_default).
-* `s/src/dst/[limit]` - use regular expression to replace `src` with `dst` in the buffer.
+* `s/src/dst/[limit]` - use regular expression to replace `src` with `dst` in the pattern space.
 * `=` - print the line number.
 * `n` - print the newline character.
+* `h` or `c` - copy the content of the pattern space to the hold space.
+* `g` or `v` - copy the content of the hold space to the pattern space.
+* `x` - exchange the content of the pattern space with content of the hold space.
+* `z` - empties the content of pattern space.
+It is the same as `s/.*//`, but is more efficient.
-* `d` - clear the content of the buffer and immediately start processing next line.
+* `d` - clear the content of the pattern space and immediately start processing next line.
 * `"string"` or `'string'` - print the `string`.
 The `string` can contain special escape characters like `\n` or `\t`.
 * `q [code]` - exit with the `code` exit code (0 by default).